I need human help to enter verification code (office hours only)

 Gann Academy

-After hearing the chanting of Kol Nidre, children will be invited to a program led by Rabbi Emily Mathis connected to the themes of the holiday, followed by childcare.
-The children's program is geared toward children 8-years-old and older.
+After hearing the chanting of Kol Nidre, children will be invited to a join CDT Religious School parent and educator Rabbi Emily Mathis for a program connected to the themes of the holiday, followed by childcare.
+The children's program is geared toward children 6-years-old and older.

 Yom Kippur Day